antonycourtney/tad/NOTES.md

 [ ] Specifying a path to a sqlite db file
 [ ] Opening a Tad file
-[ ] Restore Quick Start guide / show quick start on first run
+[X] Restore Quick Start guide / show quick start on first run [ ] Verify that "Open Example" works from Quickstart guide [ ] Add multiple tab support
+[ ] Add option to open a file / table in a new tab or new window.
+[ ] Parquet file support
+[ ] compressed, gzipped file support
+[ ] Ability to save and open Tad files
+[ ] Ability to open directories with DuckDb import/export format [ ] Ability to open CSV / Parquet files directly from s3
+[ ] Test all the ways that Tad might be opened: Finder context menu, dragging on to app icon, etc.
+[ ] Critical bug: Can't enter non-integral values for floats.
+Try imdb_score > 8.5 in movie_metadata
+[ ] Bug: Seemed to get a crash when filling in a value in filter in "Contains..." for string column (quoting issue)

 Probably want a way to specify (multiple) data sources and files to open on command line.

+Looks like electron-builder is making some bad assumptions about finding node dependencies directly in node_modules.
+Let's put off this part until everything else is done.